wishzx/mentoring/README.md

 ### build your portfolio page and blog

 What is a static website?

+my answer => a website that contain always the same information for each user without much interaction (imagine wikipedia)

+can be used for many type of projects : blog , portfolio , ecommerce , documentation, wiki .

 we will use gatsby (javascript) but there are many other options (https://jamstack.org/generators/)